Managing Apache Kafka® topics

 To manage topics via the Apache Kafka® Admin API:

-- Create in the cluster an admin user with either the
+- Create an admin user with either the

-ACCESS_ROLE_ADMINorACCESS_ROLE_TOPIC_ADMINrole.
-Learn more about the permissions you get with each role. - Manage topics on behalf of this user by making requests to the Apache Kafka® Admin API.
-Review your favorite programming language manual for information on working with the Admin API.
+ACCESS_ROLE_ADMINorACCESS_ROLE_TOPIC_ADMINrole in the cluster.
+Learn more about the permissions you get with each role here. - Manage topics on behalf of this user by making requests to the Apache Kafka® Admin API.
+Learn how to use the Admin API in your programming language guide.

-For more information about working with the Admin API and the existing limitations, see Managing topics and partitions and the Apache Kafka® documentation
+For more information about working with the Admin API and the existing limitations, see Managing topics and partitions and this Apache Kafka® guide